 Legacy Detox Demo¶

 The project is "AI-Native - The Legacy Detox", a demo of a solution for running data science jobs on Google Cloud.
-It focuses on migrating legacy PySpark jobs (e.g., from Hadoop, SAS, Netezza) to Managed Service for Apache Spark and BigQuery, providing a unified environment for Data Engineers and Data Scientists to collaborate, perform exploratory data analysis with Gemini, and train/deploy machine learning models using SparkML and Vertex AI.
+It focuses on migrating legacy PySpark jobs (e.g., from Hadoop, SAS, Netezza) to Managed Service for Apache Spark and BigQuery, providing a unified environment for Data Engineers and Data Scientists to collaborate, perform exploratory data analysis with Gemini, and train/deploy machine learning models using SparkML and Gemini Enterprise Agent Platform.

 Product Definition: AI-Native - The Legacy Detox¶